Man found guilty of murdering British tourist in New Zealand

 After the man killed Millane, he stuffed her body into a suitcase, drove to the Waitakere Ranges forest and buried her in a shallow grave, where police found her body a week later.

-Her shocked many in New Zealand, which prides itself on welcoming tourists and where many people travel abroad as well.
+Her death shocked many in New Zealand, which prides itself on welcoming tourists and where many people travel abroad as well.
 Hundreds of people attended candlelight vigils after she died, and Prime Minister Jacinda Ardern spoke about New Zealanders feeling “hurt and shame” that she was killed in their country.

-The case has been closely followed in Britain as well.
+Tourism is also one of New Zealand’s largest industries, accounting for more than 20% of foreign exchange earnings and about 6% of the overall economy.

 Among the key pieces of evidence for prosecutors was testimony from pathologists about the length of time, about five to 10 minutes, and amount of force it would take to kill somebody by strangling them.